songguo6/book/s6-guy-bydsource2.md

 SE:As I stated when we signed off from our last dialogue,you are about to go further away from me than you have gone before.The difference in the frequencies are vast,but the work I have done in the background with you will enable you to build upon the protection required to support each step further away you make.

+源实体：

 ME:What do you mean each step further away?

 SE:Your memory is bad today.

+源实体：

 ME:I have been reading up on the details contained in The History of God,not concentrating on the details of Beyond the Source.

 SE:So I see.Listen,from now on,the frequential and dimensional distance that needs to be spanned by your consciousness will be stretched to its elastic limit every time you make contact with each new Source Entity.You will get further and further away from your incarnate self's base frequency.The period spent with each new Source Entity will be used to ease this level of stretch,allowing you the facility of stretching to the next Source by using your new "current"position as a stepping stone.I will,of course,be with you at all times, monitoring your progress and helping you adjust to the stretch as and when required,but there will be some side effects though.

+源实体：

 ME:And what will these side effects be?

 SE:You will feel like you are both tired and highly energized all at the same time.You will also feel physical responses to these very different frequencies.This will last for the whole time you are in communication with the next six Source Entities.I think you would use the terms“"spaced out'"and“arthritic."

+源实体：

 ME:You mean the next eighteen or so months?

 SE:Yes.

+源实体：

 ME:Thank you for the warning.

 SE:It's a pleasure.A word of serious advice here:you need to keep yourself as energetically neutral as possible.This will help with the assimilation of the new energies and frequencies.
 To do this,drink plenty of water,for it is a "physical"universal energy medium that has a common energy signature across frequencies and dimensions.Reduce the amount of alcohol and coffee that you drink to minimal levels normally and zero levels the day before and on the day of channelling.If you do drink alcohol,cleanse the system directly afterwards with equal amounts of water.You will also need to keep your body exercised and well rested.

+源实体：

-Me:I don't think I am looking forward to feeling arthritic!
+ME:I don't think I am looking forward to feeling arthritic!

 SE:Perhaps I used the wrong word.The feeling will be like you have joints that have a warm glow one day and cold glow the next.

+源实体：

 ME:Sounds like rheumatism to me.

 SE:But you will not lose the power in your limbs,and it will disappear directly after disconnection with Source Entity Twelve.

+源实体：

 ME:No ramp down?

 SE:No ramp down.It will be instantaneous.

+源实体：

 ME:I can't wait!

 SE:Then let us commence with the connection to Source Entity Seven.

+源实体：

 ### Source Entity Seven-A Source Entity of Three Aspects